mathspp/mathspp/pages/03.workshops/01.learn-apl-with-neural-nets/default.en.md

 ## Content

-!!!
-This workshop inspired [this YouTube video series][yt-series] on learning APL with neural networks.
-The series is available in English.

 The objective of the workshop is to make incremental improvements to a namespace that eventually contains enough functionality to create a neural network that can be trained on the MNIST data (`mnistdata.rar`) and classify handwritten digits.